A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 It's how the times change due to certain individuals and events, and how they effect and change peoples lives.

-It's the differences between individual and cultural beliefs; and the clashes and effects of which, and where they lead.
+It's the differences between individual and cultural beliefs, and the clashes and effects of which.

 It's how movements begin and end, and how these movements change peoples perspective of life.

-It's the boundaries throughout time which many have suffered under, and the boundaries that others have persisted their way through, and how that persistence progresses.
+It's the boundaries throughout time which many have suffered under and the boundaries that others have persisted their way through.
 It's the way's of life that were, the way's of life that are and the way's of life that may come.
 They're those things once thought to be impossible, yet are now a reality.
 They're those things thought to be impossible, yet may be a reality of tomorrow.

 Though this film is set after the incident of Hiroshima and Nagasaki, it's dealing with the lasting effect it had on the peoples lives.
 It's sickening how so many people are soon to forget an incident that changed the world forever.